-We understand that the employees must be paid fairly regardless of their differences and ensure we abide by the Equality Act and Equal Pay Act and demonstrate that we do not discriminate.
+We understand that that employees must be paid fairly regardless of their differences and ensure we abide by the Equality Act and Equal Pay Act and demonstrate that we do not discriminate.

 Please see below results of our data analysis for this time period, further comments and actions for the future that we as a business will take to continue to improve our results.